tan-duong/blueprints/packages/botics-cli/docs/quick-start/project-structure-andross.md

 ## Ignite directory

-The `ignite` directory stores all things Ignite, including CLI and boilerplate items.
+The `botics` directory stores all things Ignite, including CLI and boilerplate items.
 Here you will find generators, plugins and examples to help you get started with React Native.